There’s always something exciting happening at the Museum of International Folk Art! Join us for our many programs listed below.

 - Kiyohime’s head assembly experience: 40 minutes

-To register for the FREE workshop email: leslie.fagre@state.nm.us and include your name, email, and which date you wish to attend: June 24 from 4-5 pm, or June 25 from 11am – 12 pm.
+To register for the FREE workshop email: kemely.gomez@dca.nm.gov and include your name, and email if you wish to attend: June 25 from 11 am – 12 pm.
 The puppet heads in the workshop will remain with the puppeteers (participants will not receive a puppet head to take home.)

 + Read More